nicnocquee/simple-i18n-next/readme.md

 ### Dynamic translations in client components

 The generated code by this CLI can be used in both the server component and client component.
 But if for some reasons you want to dynamically get the translations in the client component, you can use the `useStrings` hook.
-This hook is a custom React hook that you can import from the `@/locales/.generated/client/hooks` directory.
+This hook is a custom React hook that you can import from the `@/locales/.generated/client/hooks`.

 ```tsx
 'use client'